-Some communities have supplemented LOS measures to promote multi-modal transportation.
+supplemented communities LOS Some have measures to promote multi-modal transportation.
 For example, Charlotte still uses LOS in its planning, but in combination with metrics that measure quality of service for cyclists, and pedestrians as well.

 The Federal Highway Administration (FHWA) is working to accelerate the adoption of alternatives to LOS and encourages state and local policy makers to consider different performance measures.